Lessons from the Wendy's dynamic pricing controversy that every QSR operator should understand before communicating about digital menu capabilities.

 Words carry baggage.
 “Dynamic pricing” carries a suitcase.

 Same words, opposite reactions.
-The consumer context was never provided.
+Consumer context was never provided.

 - What operators can do (flexibility)

-Had the message been: "Digital boards let us launch promotional deals faster"—different reaction entirely.
+“Digital boards let us launch promotional deals faster.”

 The Lasting Damage